department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">

-We're committed to providing free health care for Veterans with service-connected conditions, catastrophic disabilities, and disability ratings of at least 50%—as well as for those who can't afford to pay for care.
-Learn about how we assess and verify your income to help determine if you’re eligible for free VA health care.
-And find out how much you may need to pay to cover  the cost of certain types of care, tests, or medications.
+We're committed to providing free health care for conditions related to military service and for all Veterans with catastrophic disabilities and disability ratings of at least 50%—as well as for those who can't afford to pay for care.
+Learn more about how we'll determine if you'll need to pay for any part of your care.

 </div>